-- acces sets the alarm to sound when fish of all sizes are detected. - sets the alarm to sound only when medium or large fish are detected. - ex sets the alarm to sound only when large fish are detected.
+- executed - sets the alarm to sound only when medium or large fish are detected. - sets the alarm to sound only when large fish are detected.

 Setting Weather Alarms

 Before you can set weather alarms, you must have a compatible chartplotter connected to a weather device, such as a GXM device, and have a valid weather subscription.